cornell-netlab/capisce/semantics.md

 I also use symbolic variables to represent the symbolic controller state, using ρₜ.f as the prefix.
 We have also (following Avenir) used ?fₜ to represent these variables.
-We write Rᶜ for the set of ghost variables in a command c, or just R when c is obvious/irrelevant/inferrable.
+We write Rᶜ for the set of CP variables in a command c, or just R when c is obvious/irrelevant/inferrable.

 Theorem 4 proves that if we quantifier-eliminate the dataplane variables we get